 If you have used anvi’o for anything at all please consider citing this work as it describes the software ecosystem in general which currently sits on more than 120,000 lines of code, which means any given anvi’o program benefits from the entirety of this ecosystem:

-The rest of the citations on this page are specific for certain anvi’o features.
+The rest of the citations on this page are specific for certain anvi’o features, and we thank you for your patience.

 In a recent study, we cited this work the following way: